moveeleven-data/ledgerline/docs/data_dictionary.md

 # Data Dictionary

-LedgerLine simulates a developer-facing SaaS platform called Atlas.
+Ledgerline simulates a developer-facing SaaS platform called Atlas.

 Customers subscribe to products via plans that include usage and charge overages beyond that.